KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 - - -

 Our package has been built and dependencies have been installed.
-Its now time to **finally install FinalRecon**.
+Its now time to **finally install FinalRecon**:

 ```console
 kali@kali:~/kali/packages/finalrecon$ sudo dpkg -i ~/kali/build-area/finalrecon_*.deb